gregfullard/ArgillaDemo/env/argilla-jenkins/argilla-jenkins-readme.txt

-Then you can connect to the container using: docker exec -it jenkins bash
+Then you can connect to the container using: docker exec -it jenkins bash or (when running from docker-compose) docker exec -it env_argilla-jenkins_1 bash

 Take note that there are a number of configurations and settings that are performed after the creation of the container.
 These are currently done manually, but must be automated with an ansible script